-When we talk about Test Automation, we should consider it as part of testing itself; we know the existence of functional testers and Automation Tester (I won’t get into SDETs, SET, or DevTest in this post).
+When we talk about test automation, we should consider it as part of testing itself; we know the existence of functional testers and automation testers (You can read about SDETs, SET, DevTest, and other QA roles in this post).

 Consider the act of clearing a minefield; if we have the automated test suite running over and over again, we won’t find any new mines in the grass, unless we introduce variations for the test to recognize.